Lvgr1947/Frontend-App/README.md

 # Frontend App – DevOps CI/CD & Infrastructure Setup

-This repository presents a **production-grade DevOps solution** for deploying a simple static frontend login application using a full CI/CD workflow, infrastructure as code, Kubernetes orchestration, and monitoring.
-It is designed to meet the expectations of a mid-level DevOps Engineer role (4–6 years experience), especially for cloud-native deployment practices.
+This repository presents a **DevOps solution** for deploying a simple static frontend login application using a full CI/CD workflow, infrastructure as code, Kubernetes orchestration, and monitoring.

 ---